Scotland's Annual Human Rights Conference: Our Rights. Your Move.

 Chair at Human Rights Consortium Scotland

-Gil Long is the Chair of the Human Rights Consortium Scotland, overseeing initiatives to defend and promote human rights in Scotland.
+Gil Long is the Chair of the Human Rights Consortium Scotland, leading efforts to promote and defend human rights across the nation.

 Helen Trew